ljuben997/sputnik/README.md

 }
 ```

-In this example on the schema the type name is defined as "UserFilter" thus we also need to specify the schema type name here to match it.
-It can work without the parameter if both the type in the schema and the type in the satelite have the same name:
+In this example on the schema the type name is defined as "UserFilter" thus we also need to specify the schema type name here to match it. **It can work without this parameter if both the type in the schema and the type in the satelite have the same name**:
 ```swift
 @QueryOperation
 struct UserQuery {